fat-forensics/fat-forensics/doc/tutorials/model-explainability.rst

    :scale: 75

 The PFI plot seems to confirm what we have seen before with PD and ICE.
-The least important features according to PFI are sepal width and sepal length.
+The least important features according to PFI are *sepal width* and *sepal length*.
-The most important feature according to PFI is petal length.
+The most important feature according to PFI is *petal length*.

 PFI offers an easy to understand, global insight into the performance of a model.
 It is also model-agnostic and does not require retraining the model.